caiogondim/bullet-train.zsh/README.md

 )
 ```

 NOTE: You do not need to specify *end* segment - it will be added automatically.
-With this you can also specify custom segments, please see [Tips](#tips) for
+With this you can also specify custom segments.
-more details.

 ### Prompt